 A driver who is driving under the influence of drugs or alcohol when involved in an auto accident engages in reckless behavior that can be the basis for punitive damages in addition to the compensation available for injuries suffered in other types of car accidents.
 Punitive damages are specifically intended to punish a defendant for particularly egregious conduct and to discourage such conduct in the future.

-If you are involved in such an accident you should seek immediate medical attention and report all symptoms to the medical provider, no matter how minor they may seem in the moment.
-Minor symptoms are sometimes connected to significant injuries or medical conditions that do not become completely apparent until later.
+Seek immediate medical attention and report all symptoms to the medical provider.
+Even minor symptoms are sometimes connected to significant injuries or medical conditions that do not become completely apparent until later.

 Drunk Driving Crashes Result in More Serious Injuries